dennisadriaans/dennisadriaans-laravel5.3-bootstrap-sass-starter/readme.md

 </ul>

-For Faceboom modules you have to add some values in your .env:
+For Facebook modules you have to add some values in your .env:
 <br/><br/>
 FACEBOOK_APP_ID = **
 <br/>